-Throughout the apprenticeship journey, every learner will learn the core apprenticeship components, taking part in monthly sessions with their Trainer-Coach, accessing different learning systems and spending time learning new skills, knowledge and behaviours whilst at work.
-The apprenticeship is then assessed by a final end point assessment (EPA).
+Throughout your journey, you will learn the core apprenticeship components, taking part in monthly sessions with your Trainer-Coach, accessing different learning systems and spending time learning and enhancing skills, knowledge and behaviours whilst at work.
+If required you will also be supported to develop your maths and English, in preparation for your functional skills qualifications.
+You will then be assessed by a final end point assessment (EPA) for your overall apprenticeship.

-Every four months the apprentice will sit practice tests and assessments in preparation for their EPA.
-Once they are ready they will sit a knowledge test, be observed at work and take part in a professional discussion.
-These are all designed to prove competence in the workplace and each of our learners is fully supported in their preparation for this.
+Every four months you will practice your tests and assessments in preparation for EPA.
+Your EPA consists of a knowledge test, observation at work and a professional discussion.
+These are all designed to prove competence in the workplace and you are fully supported in your preparation for this.

-All our Trainer-Coaches are experts in the equine industry and will be on hand to support apprentices throughout their apprenticeship.
-They will check knowledge and understanding through a variety of methods including written assignments, workbooks, tailored resources, and observations before agreeing for a learner to sit their final endpoint assessment.
+All our Trainer-Coaches are experts in the equine industry and will be on hand to support you throughout your apprenticeship.
+They will check your knowledge and understanding through a variety of methods including assignments, workbooks, tailored resources, and observations before agreeing with you and your employer that you are ready to take your final endpoint assessment.